mtklr/howard/README.md

 # Howard Chicken - The Screensaver
-[Howard Chicken](http://5by5.tv/b2w/126) flaps around your screen, uttering titles, topics and phrases from the venerable [Back to Work](http://5by5.tv/b2w) podcast.
+[Howard Chicken](http://5by5.tv/b2w/126) flaps around the screen uttering titles, topics, and a bespoke, artisanal, farm-to-monitor, curated selection of phrases from the venerable [Back to Work](http://5by5.tv/b2w) podcast.

 ![howard](https://mtklr.github.com/images/howard.png)